 The security system helps to protect your vehicle and valuables from theft.
-The horn sounds and a combination of headlights, parking lights, license plate lights, and taillights flash if someone attempts to break into your vehicle or remove the radio.
-This alarm continues for 2 minutes, then the system resets.
-To reset an activated system before the 2 minutes have elapsed, unlock the driver's door with the key or the remote transmitter.
+The horn sounds and a combination of headlights, parking lights, license plate lights, and taillights flashes if someone attempts to break into your vehicle or remove the audio unit.
+This alarm continues for two minutes, then the system resets.
+To deactivate the system before the two minutes have elapsed, unlock the driver's door with the key or the remote transmitter.

 The security system automatically sets 15 seconds after you lock the doors, hood, and the In-Bed Trunk.
-For the system to activate, you must lock the doors from the outside with the key, driver's lock tab, door lock switch, or remote transmitter.
+For the system to activate, you must lock the doors from the outside with the key, or use driver's lock tab, door lock switch, or remote transmitter.
 The security system indicator on the instrument panel starts blinking immediately to show you the system is setting itself.

-Once the security system is set, opening any door (without using the key or the remote transmitter), the hood, or the In-Bed Trunk, will cause it to alarm.
-It also alarms if the radio and navigation components are removed from the dashboard or the wiring is cut.
+Once the security system sets, opening any door (without using the key or the remote transmitter), the hood, or the In-Bed Trunk, will cause the alarm to activate.
+It also activates if the radio and navigation components are removed from the dashboard or the wiring is cut.